Great walks: Indie nightlife

 As you walk through McCarren Park along Bedford Avenue, you’ll find a simple yet bold black-and-white mural (168 North 8th St at Bedford Ave, Williamsburg, Brooklyn; federicofrum.com) by Federico Frum.
 Big-name companies such as Nike and Coca-Cola have commissioned the painter, but this particular work—portraying the father of local burger-joint owner John Seymour—exudes a much grittier, less commercial feel.

 A pair of sisters transformed their former pierogi shop into intimate lounge K&M (225 North 8th St at Roebling St, Williamsburg, Brooklyn; 718-388-3088).
 The retro seating and hanging lamps—remnants of the venue’s Polish-kitchen days—lend a homey feel to the space, which is filled with laid-back regulars.
-Take their lead and hit up the bar’s nightly happy hour (4–8pm), when you can snag $5 bourbons or get $1 off well drinks and draft beers.
+Take their lead and hit up the bar’s nightly happy hour (4–8pm), when you can snag $3 draft beers and $6 house wine.

 You’re well into your groove now: Pick up the pace at Good Co.
 (10 Hope St between Havemeyer and Roebling Sts; 718-218-7191, goodcobk.com), where programmers rally the local crowd with fun parties every weekend.
-You can find your mojo without getting groped at the Saturday dance party, which features two local DJ groups, the Gorges Boys (second and fourth Sat) and the Rude Dudes (first and third Sat).
+You can find your mojo without getting groped at the Saturday dance party, which features local DJ group the Gorges Boys.
 On Sunday nights, Good Co. hosts the Kings of Karaoke, an eight-member collective of sing-along enthusiasts who float around Brooklyn.
-The nightspot’s monthly summer BBQs have a bonus: $10 plates (provided by Mable’s Smokehouse on Wed 20 and Gwynnett St on Aug 15), as well as $3 pints of Brooklyn Brewery’s signature lager.
+Arrive early for happy hour (2-8pm daily) and get two for one well drinks.

 Should you attempt this nightlife crawl midweek, cap off your evening at Partytime Excellent, the Wednesday bash at Trophy Bar (351 Broadway between Rodney and Keap Sts, Williamsburg, Brooklyn; 347-227-8515).
 Local spinner DJ Luiz amps up the caipirinha-swilling crowd with everything from Latin to funk from 9pm until the wee hours (usually 2am).
 If your weekly partying starts even sooner, take advantage of the bar’s Taco Tuesdays, when you can wash down a pair of tacos or chips and guac ($5 each) with $4 margaritas from 5–8pm.